cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 | `TLS_AEGIS_128L_SHA256` | `{0x13,0x07}` |
 {: title="AEGIS entries in the TLS Cipher Suite Registry"}

+A 128-bit tag length must be used with these cipher suites.

 IANA is requested to update the references of these entries to refer to the final version of this document.

 # QUIC and DTLS 1.3 Header Protection